maytees/tammr/README.md

 - `float` is a number, specifically, a number with decimals, or no decimals, though defining a float requires a decimal
 - `boolean` is simple, it is either `True` or `False`, can also be `0` or `1`
 - `arr` is an array (more on that later)
-- `file` is a file, it is the variable that a file gets put into when using `Import as`
+- `module` probably a file, it is the variable that a file gets put into when using `Import as`
+- `hash` key value, like json, or dict in python.

 ## Blocks